Identity

 2. This two-storey extension has a similar shape, but differently proportioned gable compared to the existing house.
 It achieves subservience by having slightly lower ridge and eaves heights and being set back from the gable wall.

-3. This catslide-roofed extension matches the slop of the existing roof and, like the existing house, is wider than it is deep.
+3. This catslide-roofed extension matches the slope of the existing roof and, like the existing house, is wider than it is deep.
 The result is visual harmony even though the two are differently shaped.

 4. This lean-to extension has a slightly shallower roof pitch to the existing house, but it is noticeably wider than it is deep, like the existing house, The extension is also set back from the gable.
-The factors that result in subservience make the shallower roof less noticeable.
+The factors that result in subservience make the shallower roof less noticeable

 Back to top